syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 This section explains the steps required to configure the [`SfSignaturePad`].

-## Adding SfSignaturePad reference
+## Adding `SfSignaturePad` reference

-You can add SfSignaturePad reference using one of the following methods:
+You can add the `SfSignaturePad` reference using one of the following methods:

-**Method 1: Adding SfSignaturePad reference from nuget.org**
+**Method 1: Adding `SfSignaturePad` reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add SfSignaturePad to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfSignaturePad](https://www.nuget.org/packages/Syncfusion.Xamarin.SfSignaturePad), and then install it.
+To add `SfSignaturePad` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfSignaturePad](https://www.nuget.org/packages/Syncfusion.Xamarin.SfSignaturePad), and then install it.

-N> Install the same version of SfSignaturePad NuGet in all the projects.
+N> Install the same version of `SfSignaturePad NuGet` in all the projects.

-**Method 2: Adding SfSignaturePad reference from toolbox**
+**Method 2: Adding `SfSignaturePad` reference from toolbox**

 Syncfusion also provides Xamarin Toolbox.
-Using this toolbox, you can drag the SfSignaturePad control to the XAML page.
+Using this toolbox, you can drag the `SfSignaturePad` control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
-To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).
+To install Syncfusion Xamarin Toolbox, refer to this [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

-**Method 3: Adding SfSignaturePad assemblies manually from the installed location**
+**Method 3: Adding `SfSignaturePad` assemblies manually from the installed location**

-If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.
+If you prefer to manually reference the assemblies instead of referencing from NuGet, add the following assemblies in respective projects.

 Location: {Installed location}/{version}/Xamarin/lib